slackner/libtvg/docs/pytvg.md

 col_articles: Name of the articles collection.
 article_id: Name of the article ID key.
 article_time: Name of the article time key.

+filter_key: Filter articles by comparing the value of a given key.
+filter_value: Expected value of filter key.

 col_entities: Name of the entities collection.
 entity_doc: Name of the entity doc key.